 . . . while Peggy’s version is made of lots of different batiks:

 I stepped way outside my comfort zone to take a class from Laura Wasilowski, known for her whimsical art quilts made using hand-dyed fused fabrics and embellished with embroidery.
 In her “Stitch After Fusing” class, we made a small flower quilt using her hand-dyed fabric.
 My flowers and leaves are a bit strange but I really like my little flower pot:

 (I tried a few different stitches, which is why you see those strands of perle cotton — hand-dyed by Laura – hanging down the front.)
 I’ve never been a fan of raw-edge appliqué but I may be undergoing a conversion.

 I took lots of photos but haven’t had a chance to organize them yet.
-I’ve had family from out of town and now we are heading off to a family reunion in eastern Oregon.
+My twin sister Diane is visiting from Atlanta, Georgia, and now we are heading off to a family reunion in eastern Oregon.
 I’m planning at least a couple of posts showing off the quilts from the Sisters quilt show so I hope you’ll check back soon.